 Travels in 2017

-In October and early November we flew to Italy and took a train to the cruise port of Civitaveccia on the Italian coast, northwest of Rome.
-We stayed there several nights before our cruise, giving us a full day to visit the beautiful medieval hill town of Tarquinia that is an important Etruscan archaeological site.
+While in Civitavecchia (lit., old port town) we visited Tarquinia, a medieval Italian hill town and former Etruscan burial ground — now a major archaeological site.
 We first visited Tarquinia in 1985 when we were living in Florence, but at that time most of the Etruscan tombs were not open for tourism; today it is possible to visit almost all of them, which we did.
 Because of their wall paintings, the tombs are important sources for the study of Etruscan musical instruments.

 Travels in 2018

-We toured parts of the Caribbean again in March, 2018, cruising with more friends from Tallahassee.
+We toured parts of the Caribbean again in March, 2018, cruising on Holland America Line with several friends from Tallahassee.
 Although we had visited St. Maarten, St. Lucia, and Martinique back in 1977, we always realize there are new things to learn, and 40 years is a long time for many changes to take place.
 Also, we had never been to the other islands included in this cruise.
 The itinerary included three days at sea and the following ports of call from Fort Lauderdale, Florida: Philipsburg, Sint Maarten; Castries, Saint Lucia; Bridgetown, Barbados; Fort-de-France, Martinique; Basseterre, Saint Kitts; St. Thomas, U.S. Virgin Islands; and Half Moon Cay, Bahamas.

-Things were a lot different 40 years ago, when we also spent several days in Martenique, which is today a French state.
+Things were a lot different 40 years ago, when we also spent several days in Martinique, which is today a French state.
 Back then we rented a car and explored most of the island, including driving and hiking to the top of the Mt.
 Pele crater.
-This time we spent all day in the capital, Fort de France, which was the port of call.
-We enjoyed the museums, parks, and ice cream.
+This time we spent all day in the capital, Fort de France, which was the cruise ship’s port of call.
+We enjoyed the museums, parks, and French ice cream.

-August 27-September 15, 2018.
-Baltic adventure: Denmark, Norway, Germany, Estonia, Russia, Finland, and Sweden (followed by a week in Copenhagen).
+Denmark, Norway, Germany, Estonia, Russia, Finland, and Sweden (followed by a week in Copenhagen): A Baltic Adventure

 Travels in 2019